-The infographic below looks at the average dropout rates, reasons why dropouts happen, and solutions for better patient retention.
+This infographic provides insights to average dropout rates, reasons dropouts occur and solutions for better patient retention.

 It’s clear there’s a need for more effective ways to keep patients on protocols.
 While some dropouts will always be inevitable, it’s crucial to prevent both study delays and missing study data for regulatory submissions.
 When possible, understanding why a participant chooses to discontinue a study is valuable information to obtain.
 Their feedback may provide insight into what changes can be implemented to improve the patient experience.